Tutorial

 }

-Modify the code to inspect the value.
+Modify the code to check values.

 <?php